gwlucastrig/gridfour/docs/wiki/G93-Compression-For-Floating-Point-Data.md

 order-1, and finally order-0.
 Within each gang, differencing is performed on a byte-by-byte basis.
 For example, let A0 be the low order byte of floating-point value A, A1 be the next higher order byte, A2 the one after that, and finally A3 be the highest order byte.
-The TIFF floating-point differencing would encode the data as:
+The same pattern would apply for the next floating-point value B in the sequence, which would consist of bytes B0, B1, B2, and B3.
+We continue with values C, D, E, F, and so forth.
+In the TIFF format, the differencing factors for floating-point values would be encoded as:

     A3, B3-A3, C3-B3, (A2-C3), B2-A2, C2-B2, (A1-C2), etc.
     D3, E3-D3, F3-D3, (D2-F3), E2-D2, F2-E2, (F1-F2), etc.